Tree House Recovery Colorado

 Research Supporting the Efficacy of MBCT for Addiction:

 Several randomized controlled trials (RCTs) provide evidence of the effectiveness of mindfulness-based cognitive therapy (MBCT) in preventing the recurrence of depression.
-This therapy is recommended for this purpose in various national clinical guidelines. <sup>3</sup>
+Various national clinical guidelines recommend this therapy for this purpose.3

 What to Expect with Mindfulness-Based Cognitive Therapy:

-At Tree House, patients can expect to participate in guided meditations and body scans as part of their mindfulness-based cognitive therapy (MBCT) treatment.
+At Tree House Recovery, patients can expect to participate in guided meditations and body scans as part of their (MBCT) treatment.
 These techniques are typically done in a group setting, allowing patients to share their experiences and insights with others going through similar struggles.
-Through the practice of mindfulness, patients can learn to be present in the moment and observe their thoughts and emotions without judgment.
-Over time, this can help them develop a greater awareness of their triggers and coping mechanisms, ultimately leading to a more successful recovery.

 How to Get Started with MBCT at Tree House Recovery CO: